Blaisorblade/git-filter-branch-msgs/README.md

 git-filter-branch-msgs
 ==================

-Update mentions of hashes in commits messages — for filter-branch.
-Implemented in Scala.
+Update mentions of hashes in commits messages — for `git-filter-branch`.
+In Scala.

 Goal
 ----